Title IX Complaint Process and UCP Complaint Process

 559-600-3111

-Process for Initiating and Responding to Complaints
+Process for Initiating and Responding to Complaints Under the UCP

 For complaints alleging unlawful discrimination based on state law, the complainant may pursue available civil law remedies, including seeking assistance from mediation centers or public/private interest attorneys, sixty calendar days after filing an appeal with the California Department of Education.
 (California Education Code § 262.3.)
 Note that this sixty-day moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
 (California Education Code § 262.3.)